-These default settings may be overwritten from Tracker or the new 9150 Configuration utility (which is almost ready).
-All settings will be remembered after a power cycle UNLESS DIP switch #5 is changed, in which case the unit will revert to Factory Reset.
+These default settings may be overwritten from KeyLog TRACKERTM or 9150 ConfigWareTM software.
+All settings will be remembered after a power cycle UNLESS DIP switch #5 is changed, in which case the unit will revert to Factory Reset condition shown above.

-3.1.
-CONNECTING THE HD9150 TO KeyLog TRACKERTM
+4.1.
+CONNECTING THE HD9155 TO KEYLOG TRACKERTM

-In telecine applications the HD9150 is be controlled from the Evertz Film system's Graphical User interface (GUI) KEYLOG TRACKERTM.
-The software is used to configure the HD9150's hardware for different applications.
+In telecine applications the HD9155 is controlled from the Evertz Film system's Graphical User interface (GUI) KEYLOG TRACKERTM.
+The software is used to configure the HD9155's hardware for different applications.
 Configuration sets can be saved and recalled to speed setups of the hardware.
-In order to control the HD9150 you must use version 1.4.60 or later of the KeyLog TRACKERTM software.
+In order to control the HD9155 you must use version 1.4.60 or later of the KeyLog TRACKERTM software.